 PROJECT TIMELINE

 A project of this complexity will take several years to complete.
 To realize the project vision, the site must be reclaimed to safe levels in order to be suitable for the intended reuse.
 Final completion of the project is expected to be achieved within a five to ten year timeframe, depending on the level of contamination and reclamation needed.
 The period from early 2015 through December 2017 included project feasibility discussions, initial environmental assessments, securing site ownership, outreach, and formation of the Acme Working Group.
-Beginning in 2018, activities will be more focused on addressing the most pressing and manageable environmental and safety hazards at the site, including removal and proper disposal of the drums and asbestos containing materials and PCBs in storage areas.
-These activities will stabilize the site and prevent further contamination.
-Future assessments, anticipated to begin in the fall of 2018, will determine the extent of contamination and lead to the development of a mitigation plan and cost estimates.
-More detailed community discussions on the future uses of the site will follow the assessment work.
+Beginning in 2018, activities were focused on addressing the most pressing and manageable environmental and safety hazards at the site, including removal and proper disposal of the drums and asbestos containing materials and PCBs in storage areas.
+Additional soil and groundwater assessments were completed in 2021 to determine the extent of contamination and facilitate cleanup.
+Cleanup grants from USEPA are currently being used for asbestos removal in the building and to initiate soils cleanup, including debris removal.
+Debris removal was completed in 2024 with asbestos removal expected to begin in late 2024.
+Other assessments and planning activities to inform the feasibility of potential uses have been completed.

 PROJECT FUNDING